Less is More: Local Intrinsic Dimensions of Contextual Language Models: Experiments

 \paragraph{Results} \Cref{fig:trippy_r_multiwoz_20_epochs_linear_learning_rate_schedule} shows the development of two model performance measures: One is the differentiable model loss, which is used for backpropagation.
 The other is the non-differentiable \emph{joint-goal accuracy} (JGA), which is used to judge the downstream performance of the state tracking model.

 Note that the mean local dimension estimates behave similarly when comparing the training, validation, and test splits.
 This is in contrast to the loss and JGA: On the training set, the loss (green) is monotonically decreasing, while the JGA (orange) is increasing.
 On the other hand, the loss reaches a minimum on the validation set after \num{7500} batches, long before the JGA converges.
 In this case, the differentiable model validation loss would give the wrong impression that the model has finished learning generalizable representations.
 However, from the dimension estimate, we conclude that the model has not converged at that point.
 The mean local dimension is still decreasing, and one should continue training.
-Notably, we can make this observation on the training data alone, and would not need a separate labeled validation set when relying upon our estimates.
+Notably, we can make this observation on the training data alone and would not need a separate labeled validation set when relying upon our estimates.

+Quantitatively, taken over the whole time series progression and step-wise averaged over six seeds, the mean local dimension exhibits a strong negative Spearman rank correlation with the JGA of \(-0.982\)/\(-0.958\)/\(-0.905\) for the training/validation/test split, respectively.
+This confirms that progressive compression of the embedding space directly reflects improvements in generalizable task performance.
+Correlation between the mean local dimension and the loss is positive \((0.982)\) on the training set, and negative (\(-0.612\)/\(-0.734\)) on the validation and test set, mirroring the fact that the loss does not align consistently with JGA performance over the different splits.

-In the other direction, we can see that later in the training, after roughly \num{25000} batches, the stabilization of the local dimension estimates coincides with the convergence of the model performance regarding JGA on the validation and test sets.
-This effect of stabilization of the local estimates predicting that the training capabilities have been exhausted can be seen even more clearly for longer training runs (50 epochs) in \Cref{fig:trippy_r_multiwoz_50_epochs_linear_learning_rate_schedule} in \Cref{appendix:additional_trippy_r}.
+In another direction, we can see that later in the training, after roughly \num{25000} batches, the stabilization of the local dimension estimates coincides with the convergence of the model performance regarding JGA on the validation and test sets.
+This effect of stabilization of the local estimates, indicating that the training capabilities have been exhausted, can be seen even more clearly for longer training runs (50 epochs) in \Cref{fig:trippy_r_multiwoz_50_epochs_linear_learning_rate_schedule} in \Cref{appendix:additional_trippy_r}.